PMArkive/NintendoClients_wiki/LDN-Protocol.md

 [[Pia Overview]] > LDN Protocol
 ---

-This page describes the protocol that is used to communicate with nearby consoles in LDN mode, which is the default mode for local multiplayer.
+This page describes the protocol that is used to communicate with nearby consoles in LDN mode, which is the default mode for local multiplayer on Nintendo Switch.

 Unless specified otherwise, everything is encoded in big-endian byte order.